crank chop review

 Alternatives

+Crank Chop definitely isn’t the only game in town.
 There are numerous pull choppers like Crank Chop, such as this $15 model with about 1500 consumer ratings.
 Or how about this $9 model that holds a 4.6 star rating?
-For a slightly different take on the concept, there are other manual choppers, like this $13 product that has also solid reviews.
-Crank Chop definitely isn’t the only game in town.
+As stated above, the Ninja Express Chop is my current favorite and I can’t imagine another chopper taking its place anytime soon.

 Video Review